 The life span of watch batteries depends on a few variables: the age of the watch and the type of watch.
-Of course, newer watches will have better working mechanisms and therefore, will have longer battery life.
+Of course, newer watches will have better working mechanisms and will have longer battery lives.

-Another factor to take into consideration on the watch’s battery life is how many functions are on the watch.
-For example, a quartz watch with just time and date functions will not use as much battery power as a chronograph watch or a watch with light-features.
+Another factor to consider about a watch’s battery life is how many functions are on the watch.
+For example, a quartz watch with just time and date functions will not use as much battery power as a chronograph or watch with light-features.

-A sure indicator that you need a new battery watch is, well, when the watch stops working.
-On the other hand, many watch brands will reduce battery consumption by dimming the light or by making the second hand tick less frequently.
+A sure indicator that you need a new battery watch is when the watch stops working.
+Many watch brands will reduce battery consumption by dimming the light or making the second-hand tick less frequently.
 When you see these signs, it’s time for a new battery.

 What Can Happen from Improper Watch Battery Replacement?

-If your watch has stopped and you are not able to replace it immediately, you should still remove the battery.
-Like with most anything requiring batteries, a dead battery left unchanged can leak inside the watch and cause corrosion and moisture, leading to rust.
+If your watch has stopped and you cannot replace it immediately, you should still remove the battery.
+Like most anything requiring batteries, a dead battery left unchanged can leak inside the watch and cause corrosion and moisture, leading to rust.
 This could ruin the entire watch.

-Though replacing a watch battery can be quick and simple, you should remember that most watches today are made in factories with robotic equipment.
+Though replacing a watch battery can be quick and straightforward, you should remember that most watches today are made in factories with robotic equipment.
 These factories are clean with standards to ensure moisture and particles do not make it into the watch.
-It’s for this reason the backing of watches is tightly screwed on or pressure-fitted to prevent external pollutants from entering the watch.
+For this reason, the backing of watches is tightly screwed on or pressure-fitted to prevent external pollutants from entering the watch.

-If you do decide to replace the watch battery on your own, make sure you change the battery in a clean, dry, and well-lit area, and make sure you wear gloves.
-Keep in mind, though, there are some watches that may require specific tools to remove the backing or to close it.
+If you decide to replace the watch battery on your own, make sure you change the battery in a clean, dry, and well-lit area, and make sure you wear gloves.
+Keep in mind that some watches may require specific tools to remove the backing or close it.
 Do not try to pry it open.
 Feel free to bring your watch into Swiss Fine Timing for professional watch battery replacement in Chicago.

 Can You Help Extend the Life of Your Watch Battery?

 There are some things you can do to extend the life of your watch battery.
-If you wear a certain watch only on special occasions, you can pull out the crown to stop the watch from ticking while it’s not being used.
-You will have to reset the proper time when you do want to wear it again, but stopping the ticking helps extend battery life.
+If you wear a certain watch only on special occasions, you can pull out the crown to stop it from ticking while it’s not in use.
+You will have to reset the proper time when you want to wear it again, but stopping the ticking helps extend battery life.

 If you have a chronograph watch or a watch with an alarm function, disabling those functions, especially if you do not use them, will also extend your watch’s battery life.